JTruong3/Amazon-Product-Recommender/README.md

 **1. Setup environment**

     conda env create -f environment.yml

 **2. Obtain data**
+- Download the data from http://deepyeti.ucsd.edu/jianmo/amazon/index.html
+- The data used in this repo are 'Movies and TV' reviews (8,765,568 reviews) and metadata (203,970 products)
+Note: the 8.7 million reviews are about 5GB and the metadata is about 300MB

 **3. Run workbooks in order**
     From preprocessing and EDA first to Recommendation systems last
     1a -> 1b -> 2 -> 3 -> 4

-Future works
-1. Data pipeline
-2. Website for user to put in sample reviews for a product and receive a recommendation